Cancer Research UK logo.

 Having a breathing stoma due to mouth and oropharyngeal cancer

-A stoma is a hole (opening) made in the skin in front of your neck to allow you to breathe.
+A breathing stoma is an opening made in the skin in front of your neck to allow you to breathe.
 The opening is made at the base of your neck.
-Air goes in and out of your windpipe (trachea) and lungs through this hole.
+Air goes in and out of your windpipe (trachea) and lungs through this opening.

 This surgery is rare for mouth and oropharyngeal cancer and most stomas are temporary.